 Shango is widely agreed to have genealogically been the third ruler of the Oyo Empire.
 A famous king, he was deified in Yoruba religion after his death, becoming a Orisha.
 Tales of him and his exploits would spread from West Africa into the folklore of Cuba, Brazil, and numerous other American regions, during the Trans-Atlantic Slave Trade, which saw the spread of Yoruba traditions throughout the New World.
-He would be adapted into various comic book stories, including Marvel comics.
+He would be adapted into various comic book stories, including DC and Marvel Comics.

 Powers and Abilities